Hire Purchase Accounts

 Total amount = Rs.(1,194.43 + 282.35) = Rs.1476.78

-Entries in the books of Purchaser under Asset Accrual Method, Total Asset value Method & Interest Suspense Method
+Accounting entries under 1.
+Asset Accrual Method, 2.
+Total Asset value Method 3.
+Interest Suspense Method

 Ex.
 On 1st January 2007 Toyota Pvt.
 Ltd. purchase a car from Ford Industries Ltd. on hire-purchase basis.
 The cash price being Rs.75,000, Rs.20,000 was paid on the signing of the contract and the balance in three annual instalments of Rs.20,000 each of 31st December each year.
 Interest is charged at 5 percent per annum.
 Depreciation was written off at the rate of 5 percent per annum on the reducing instalment system.